SpeedProg/eve-inc-waitlist/README.md

 * Create a new ESI Application on https://developers.eveonline.com/applications .
 More information [here](#sso-information)
 * open `config/config.cfg` in your favorite text editor and adjust the settings
 * go to `static/js/config/` and create a `stattool_config.js` you can use the example provided
+* if you want the browser to play a sound on notification you need to set a sound file by copying it to `static/gong-sound.mp3`.
 * run `python manager.py db upgrade` which creates the database schema
 * execute `python create_admin.py` to create the initial admin account.
 Enter the character name of your main character as account name, then enter the same name as character to associate.
 When asked for more characters just press enter without entering anything.
 Further admin accounts can be created over the account management on the website
+* Now you need to create the binary `.mo` files for gettext translations.
+You can use any tool to do this.
-* Use the command `pybabel compile -d translations` to compile the translation files.
+If you have a prefered tool do `pip install Babel` to install Babel and then use the command `pybabel compile -d translations` to compile the translation files.
 * Start the waitlist with `python main.py` and visit it to login with the character that was setup as admin in the previous step.
 * Now configure groups and permissions :)
 * Import needed static data!
 You can find the interface for it under `Setting`->`Static Data Import`.